scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

    An example of a 1D-histogram. :label:`eg1dfig`

 For future code snippets, the imports used above will be assumed.
 Using ``.view()`` is optional, but is included to make these explicit.
 You can access ``ax`` as ``hist.axes[0]``.
-Note that boost-histogram is not plotting; this is simply using the simple access to histogram properties and existing matplotlib functionality.
+Note that boost-histogram is not plotting; this is simply accessing histogram properties and leveraging existing Matplotlib functionality.
 A similar example, but this time in 2D, is shown in Figure :ref:`eg2dfig`, illustrating the identical API regardless of the number of dimensions:

 .. code-block:: python